jxnwxx/tp/docs/UserGuide.md

    ```
    java -jar DoctorBase.jar
    ```
-   A GUI similar to the below should appear in a few seconds.
+   A GUI like the one shown below should appear within a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 6. Try Your First Command!